BenjaminSauder/EdgeFlow/README.md

 This addon adds two operators to blender which both work on edgeloop selections.

 Feel free to create issues, file requets etc. but be aware of that I might not find time to work on this as much as I'd probably need to.
+I do plan to make it work for blender 2.8 tho.
 We'll see how that goes.

 Anyhow lets start with a brief overview: